cirosantilli/git-tutorial/index.md

     git submodule deinit path

-Files are kept and the `.submodule` path is not edited.
+Files are kept and the `.gitmodule` file is not edited, but internally the module is removed and you can get rid of those.

 Before 1.8.3: first remove it from the `.gitmodules` file: